sajidhamdard/learnjavascript/notes/debugging-english.md

 There are several types of errors that can occur in JavaScript, including:

+#### Syntax errors

-1. Syntax errors: These occur when the code contains a mistake in the structure or syntax of the language.
+These occur when the code contains a mistake in the structure or syntax of the language.
 Examples include missing punctuation, incorrect use of keywords, or mismatched parentheses.

 ```
 function addNumbers(a, b)